Differentiate Between Compound And Mixture

 Let's consider some real-world examples to further solidify the distinction:

 Compound: Consider iron oxide (Fe₂O₃), also known as rust.
 Iron (Fe) is a silvery-grey metal, and oxygen (O₂) is a colorless gas.
 When they react chemically, they form iron oxide, a reddish-brown solid with completely different properties from its constituent elements.
-The ratio of iron to oxygen is always 2:3 Easy to understand, harder to ignore..
+The ratio of iron to oxygen is always 2:3 Which is the point..

 Mixture: Think about a cup of coffee.
 It's a mixture of water, coffee grounds, and possibly sugar and milk.
 Each component retains its individual properties.
 You can easily separate the coffee grounds from the liquid using a filter.
 The concentration of sugar or milk can be adjusted to your preference, demonstrating the variable composition of mixtures.